Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 ## Sending messages outside message handlers

-A common use of `IBus` is to invoke bus operations outside of message handlers, such as sending a message from an ASP.NET request or from a client application.
+A common use of `IBus` is to invoke bus operations outside of the NServiceBus pipeline (e.g. in handlers, sagas and pipeline extensions), such as sending a message from an ASP.NET request or from a client application.
 Instead of an `IBus` the `IMessageSession` offers all available messaging operations outside the message processing pipeline.
 For example:

 snippet:5to6-endpoint-send-messages-outside-handlers

 In this example a message is being sent during startup of an Endpoint.
 Hence the `IMessageSession` is available via the `IEndpointInstance` class from `Endpoint.Start`.
+Note that implicitly converting from `IEndpointInstance` to `IMessageSession` is optional but it is preferred as `IMessageSession` offers a more concise API for messaging interactions.

 For other scenarios (re. not at startup) that need access to `IMessageSession` there are two ways to achieve this